GaryHostt/OIC_start-stop/README.md

 You can run this flask API & cron job for [free on OCI compute](https://www.oracle.com/cloud/free/).

+## Why do this

+For your dev & test instances of OIC - you are not constantly in these systems using them.
+While these instances are stopped - you are not billed for them (up to 480 hours/744 total hours per month).
+So you can reduce your bill for your dev/test instances of OIC.

+Do not this for your production instance of OIC as your integrations will not work while the instance is stopped!
+For more information, see [page 98](http://www.oracle.com/us/corporate/contracts/paas-iaas-universal-credits-3940775.pdf).

 ## How to use start_stop.py

 First, your tenancy must have a [configured user that can call the OCI API, with an API key](https://docs.cloud.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm).
 Next, that user needs to have the [USE permission in IAM](https://docs.oracle.com/en/cloud/paas/integration-cloud/oracle-integration-oci/iam-policy-permissions.html) for OIC.